-First remove the sleeve then pull the stainless-steel spring pin out of the central shaft.
+First remove the probe sleeve then pull the stainless-steel spring pin out of the central shaft.

-Next, slide the wiper off the central shaft.
+Next, slide the brush holder off the central shaft.

-Next, slide the top brush carrier out of the wiper.
+Next, slide the wiper arm out of the brush holder.

-Next, slide the top brush out of the top brush carrier.
+Next, slide the top brush out of the wiper arm.

-Finally, slide the side brush from the wiper.
+Finally, slide the side brush from the brush holder.

 Re-assembly is simply the reverse of this process.
+When re-assembly is complete, ensure the spring clip is correctly and securely fitted.